The Challenge I Faced

 20 : createNoopStorage();

-I designed the Redux state to encapsulate the essential data for cross-tab synchronization.
-In this case, we only need to manage:
+In this use case, we only really need to manage:

 1import { createSlice, PayloadAction } from "@reduxjs/toolkit";